David Lumsden (musician): Life and career

 As a conductor, Lumsden was founder and conductor of the Nottingham Bach Society, 1954–59, and conducted the Oxford Harmonic Society, 1961–63, the Oxford Sinfonia, 1967–70, and the BBC Scottish Singers, 1977–80.
 As an organist and harpsichordist he was organist of the Sheldonian Theatre, 1964–76, choragus of Oxford University, 1968–72 and harpsichordist to the London Virtuosi, 1972–75, whose other players were flautist James Galway alongside principals of the London Symphony Orchestra.
 Much in-demand as an organ soloist, Lumsden appeared at the 1966 BBC Proms, frequently at London's Royal Festival Hall, and toured the United States on a number of occasions.
 His discography includes over 40 recordings of repertoire for solo organ, choir and chamber ensemble.

 From 1976 to 1982, Lumsden was principal of the Royal Scottish Academy of Music and Drama (RSAMD) in Glasgow.
 He headed the "Save the BBC Scottish Orchestra" action committee in 1980; the BBC abandoned its plan to disband the orchestra.

 Lumsden was appointed to succeed Sir Anthony Lewis as principal of the RAM from August 1982.
 He caused controversy in 1988 by what Nicholas Kenyon called "plans to create a high level conservatory … for soloists on the model of the Curtis Institute in Philadelphia", cutting the academy's total number of students.
 Kenyon added that "the plan caused a huge row with the other music colleges", which felt that this was an attempt to benefit the Academy at their expense.
 Lumsden caused further controversy by bringing in world-famous musicians to "International Chairs" to pass on their knowledge.
 They included Sir Colin Davis, Lynn Harrell, Hans Werner Henze, Stephen Kovacevich, Anne-Sophie Mutter and Robert Tear.
 Some members of the RAM faculty felt that occasional visits from star performers added little and even detracted from the day-to-day work of the resident teaching staff.
 His work at the RAM, despite some people viewing it as controversial, made the RAM the global musical influence that it is today.

 During his time at the RAM, Lumsden served as chairman of the National Youth Orchestra and the Early Music Society.
 He retired from the RAM in 1993.

-Death

-His wife Sheila died on 8 August 2022.
-David Lumsden died on 25 February 2023 at the age of 94.
-He was survived by his two sons and two daughters.
-Andrew Lumsden is director of music at Winchester Cathedral, and Stephen Lumsden, founder and chief executive of the international classical music agency Intermusica.